Karim-tari/RFC/proposals/181029-overview.md

 There are a few options for the proof of work mechanism for Tari:

 * Implement an existing PoW mechanism.
-This is a bad idea, because a newborn cryptocurrency that uses a non-unique mining algorithm is incredibly vulnerable to a 51% attack from miners on currencies with the same algorithm.
+This is a bad idea, because a nascent cryptocurrency that uses a non-unique mining algorithm is incredibly vulnerable to a 51% attack from miners from other currencies using the same algorithm.
   Bitcoin Gold, Verge have already experienced this, and it's a [matter of time](https://www.crypto51.app/) before it happens to Bitcoin Cash.
 * Implement a unique PoW algorithm.
 This is a risky approach and comes close to breaking the #1 rule of